-- 1. Staff Discipline Requirements - a.
-Staff shall be subject to disciplinary or adverse action, up to and including removal from their position, for substantiated allegations of sexual abuse or for violating ICE or facility sexual abuse rules, policies, or standards. - b.
-Removal from their position is the presumptive disciplinary sanction for staff who have engaged in, attempted, or threatened to engage in sexual abuse, as defined under the definition of staff-ondetainee abuse in Section II, paragraphs (a)-(d) and (g)-(h).
+1. Staff Discipline Requirements

+Staff shall be subject to disciplinary or adverse action, up to and including removal from their position, for substantiated allegations of sexual abuse or assault or for violating ICE/ERO or facility sexual abuse rules, policies, or standards.
+Removal from their position is the presumptive disciplinary sanction for staff who have engaged in, attempted, or threatened to engage in sexual abuse.
-- c.

 The facility shall report all incidents of substantiated sexual abuse by staff, and all removals of staff, or resignations in lieu of removal for violations of sexual abuse policies, to appropriate law enforcement agencies unless the activity was clearly not criminal.
-The facility shall also report all such incidents of substantiated abuse, removals, or resignations in lieu of removal to the Field Office Director, regardless of whether the activity was criminal, and shall make reasonable efforts to report such information to any relevant licensing bodies, to the extent known. - d.
-Contractors suspected of perpetrating sexual abuse or assault shall be removed from all duties requiring detainee contact pending the outcome of an investigation. - e.
+The facility shall also report all such incidents of substantiated abuse, removals, or resignations in lieu of removal to ICE/ERO, regardless of whether the activity was criminal, and shall make reasonable efforts to report such information to any relevant licensing bodies, to the extent known.

+Contractors suspected of perpetrating sexual abuse or assault shall be removed from all duties requiring detainee contact pending the outcome of an investigation.

 Any contractor or volunteer who has engaged in sexual abuse or assault shall be prohibited from contact with detainees.
-The facility shall take appropriate remedial measures, and shall consider whether to prohibit further contact with detainees by contractors or volunteers who have not engaged in sexual abuse or assault, but have violated other sexual abuse policies. - f.
+The facility shall take appropriate remedial measures and shall consider whether to prohibit further contact with detainees by contractors or volunteers who have not engaged in sexual abuse or assault, but have violated other sexual abuse policies.

 Incidents of substantiated sexual abuse by a contractor or volunteer shall be reported to law enforcement agencies, unless the activity was clearly not criminal.
-The facility shall also report such incidents to the Field Office Director regardless of whether the activity was criminal, and shall make reasonable efforts to report such incidents to any relevant licensing bodies, to the extent known. - 2.
-Staff Discipline Procedures
+The facility shall also report such incidents to the ICE/ERO regardless of whether the activity was criminal and shall make reasonable efforts to report such incidents to any relevant licensing bodies, to the extent known.

+2. Staff Discipline Procedures